 Moreover, coverage of new policies for HIV+ people is usually much lower compared to the amount of coverage in traditional life insurance products.

 Logically, premiums of such products, if available, could be relatively higher compared to regular insurance policies.

-Because insurance for a HIV+ individual is still considered as unusual products, underwriting of such special policies is also usually subjected to the following guidelines, which may be difficult, if not impossible to meet:
+Because insurance for an HIV+ individual is still considered an unusual product, underwriting of such special policies is also usually subjected to the following guidelines, which may be difficult, if not impossible to meet:

 - Diagnosis of HIV done at least 3 years prior to policy application